If you’ve ever seen improv comedy, you know that it turns on a dime.

 You might just come up with something remarkable.

-For more amazing content on productivity, hacking your brain, and more, tune in to the Optimized Geek podcast.
+For more amazing content on productivity, hacking your brain, and more, tune in to the Get Yourself Optimized podcast.